Campaign Against Antisemitism: Rallies and petitions

-In November 2018, CAA asked the Equality and Human Rights Commission (EHRC) to investigate the Labour Party.
-In May 2019, following complaints submitted by CAA, the EHRC launched a formal investigation into whether Labour had "unlawfully discriminated against, harassed or victimised people because they are Jewish".
-Following the referral to the EHRC by CAA, the Jewish Labour Movement and Labour Against Antisemitism Ltd also made submissions in support of the referral.
-The investigation ultimately found that the Labour Party had committed unlawful acts of discrimination against Jews under Jeremy Corbyn.
-Keir Starmer, leader of the Labour Party, responded to the findings when they were published in October 2020, saying at a press conference that it was a "day of shame" for the Labour Party.
+The CAA and Jewish Labour Movement (JLM) were among a number of bodies which asked the Equality and Human Rights Commission (EHRC) to investigate the Labour Party in Autumn 2018.
+In May 2019, following these complaints, the EHRC launched a formal investigation into whether Labour had "unlawfully discriminated against, harassed or victimised people because they are Jewish".
+CAA and JLM submitted evidence to the invetigation, which ultimately found that the Labour Party had committed unlawful acts of discrimination against Jews under Corbyn's leadership.

 In December 2019, CAA held a demonstration outside Parliament under its subsidiary brand Together Against Antisemitism.
-3,200 attendees heard from speakers such as Tom Holland and Robert Rinder.
+CAA said that 3,200 attendees heard from speakers such as Tom Holland and Robert Rinder.

 On 26 November 2023, following several pro-Palestinian marches in London during the Gaza war, the CAA organised the March Against Antisemitism, starting at the Royal Courts of Justice.
-Estimates from police indicate that between 50,000 and 100,000 people attended the march; it was claimed by the organisation to be "the largest gathering of its kind since the Battle of Cable Street".
+The event was supported by mainstream Jewish organisations and figures, including the Chief Rabbi and the Jewish Leadership Council.
+The Telegraph reported that early estimates from police said around 100,000 people attended, while Reuters later reported that the police estimated 50,000 marchers took part.
+CAA said 100,000 people attended the march and that this was "the largest gathering of its kind since the Battle of Cable Street".
 One month prior, CAA held a smaller demonstration outside the Scotland Yard Headquarters, to protest against what they deemed police inaction in the face of an uptick in antisemitic hate crimes.